natebrien/BIOL722Project/README.md

 ## Structure of the Repository

 The reproducible code used to run these analyses can be found in the files titled "Step 1", "Step 2" and so on.
-Also included is the "code notebook" (titled "Daily Notes") which are my rough notes taken while doing research, analysing, troubleshooting, etc.
+Also included is the "code notebook" (folder "Daily Notes") which are my rough notes taken while doing research, analysing, troubleshooting, etc. The "Writing" folder contains the project proposal.